Getting Into Consulting With a Low GPA (2026)

 - Starting a business or nonprofit with measurable impact

-Make sure your resume clearly quantifies your achievements.
-If your resume is not landing interviews, my resume review service includes unlimited revisions with a 24-hour turnaround to help you present the strongest possible application.
+If your resume is not landing interviews, my resume review service includes unlimited revisions with a 24-hour turnaround.

 9. Should You Leave Your GPA Off Your Resume?

 This is a risky move and should only be used as a last resort.
-Most consulting firms explicitly ask you to include your GPA, and omitting it sends a clear signal that your GPA is not strong.
+Most consulting firms explicitly ask for your GPA, and omitting it signals that your number is weak.
 Recruiters will simply assume the worst.

 Since most firms require a transcript anyway, there is no hiding from it.
-However, if you are applying to smaller or less competitive firms that do not specifically ask for GPA, you may be able to leave it off and let the rest of your resume speak for itself.
+However, if you are applying to smaller firms that do not specifically ask for GPA, you may be able to leave it off and let the rest of your resume speak for itself.

-10. How Do You Crush Your Case Interviews With a Low GPA?
+10. How Do You Crush Your Interviews With a Low GPA?

 If you land interviews with a low GPA, your work is not done.
-Consulting firms evaluate your entire profile holistically when making final decisions.
-If two candidates perform equally well in interviews, the one with the stronger overall application typically gets the offer.
+Firms evaluate your entire profile holistically when making final decisions, and if two candidates perform equally well, the one with the stronger overall application typically gets the offer.

-If you want a structured way to master case interviews quickly, my case interview course walks you through proven frameworks and includes practice cases you can drill until you are fully confident.
+If you want a structured way to master case interviews quickly, my case interview course walks you through proven strategies in as little as 7 days.

 Does GPA Still Matter Once You Get an Interview?

-Once you receive a consulting interview invitation, your GPA largely stops being a factor in the decision.
-From that point, your performance in case interviews and fit interviews is what determines whether you get an offer.
+Once you receive a consulting interview invitation, your GPA largely stops being a factor.
+From that point, your performance in case interviews and fit interviews determines whether you get an offer.

 However, there is one exception.
-During final round interviews, firms sometimes make close calls between two equally strong candidates.
-In those tiebreaker situations, your overall application profile (including GPA) may come back into play.
+During final rounds, firms sometimes make close calls between two equally strong candidates, and in those tiebreaker situations your overall application profile, including GPA, may come back into play.
 This is why performing exceptionally well in interviews is so critical for low GPA candidates.

 The bottom line: a low GPA will not follow you into the interview room, but you need to leave zero doubt that you are the best candidate.